 Upgrading old appliances for energy-efficient ones can make a huge difference in value.
 Consumers are looking for these types of upgrades because they will provide immediate and long-term benefits.
 If you can sell the old appliances it will help offset the expense.

 A few energy-efficient upgrades can make your home much more desirable than the other manufactured homes potential buyers are looking at.
 Apply caulk and weather-stripping, add insulation, and install insulated skirting.
 If you can get a good price on new energy-efficient windows this may be a good idea, too.

-It is important to note that manufactured homes must adhere to HUD Code, or Manufactured Home Construction and Safety Standards, rather than standard local building code.
+It is important to note that manufactured homes must adhere to HUD Code or Manufactured Home Construction and Safety Standards, rather than standard local building codes.
 If your home is in a park, you may need to clear exterior changes with the park.

-New handles on cupboards, a brushed nickel faucet in the kitchen, and a massaging shower head are little upgrades that can make a big difference.
+New handles on cupboards, a brushed nickel faucet in the kitchen, and a massaging showerhead are little upgrades that can make a big difference.
 You might want to upgrade the lighting, too.
 Swap that ceiling light in the dining room for an inexpensive but stylish pendant or chandelier.
-Consider adding a couple ceiling fans in the home, if you don’t have them already.
+Consider adding a couple of ceiling fans in the home, if you don’t have them already.

 Move the Home